 From the report, the facilitator can now propel the meeting to discuss the issues.
 The process puts the set members into another iteration of the action learning procedure.
 However, action learning is now meant to address new questions or problems.
 The facilitator may need to put the following questions to the set members to form a basis for handling the question or problem at hand.

 - What action should be taken after learning the issues?

 - What action points should they identify in order to solve the issue?

 As seen above, the action learning process is a cyclical one.
-Each iteration of the action learning procedure is meant to gradually improve business process and fix problems, similarly to how the agile methodology works in software development.
+Each iteration of the action learning procedure is meant to gradually improve the business process and fix problems, similarly to how the agile methodology works in software development.

 The action learning process is meant to initiate dialogue in seeking a solution.
 The process is expected to form cohesiveness, which will be a building block for the success of an organization.

 CFI is a global provider of corporate development courses and career advancement for finance professionals.
-To learn more and expand your career, explore the additional relevant resources below.
+To learn more and expand your career, explore the additional relevant CFI resources below.